Endava — Enterprise Clients

 What I Took Away

-Agency work forces you to get productive fast in unfamiliar codebases and domains.
-After rotating through telecoms, payments, and academic publishing in under 3 years, I stopped being intimidated by new contexts.
-The pattern is always the same: understand the domain, find the real constraints, ship.
+Agency work forces you to get productive in unfamiliar codebases and domains.
+After rotating through telecoms, payments, and academic publishing, I learned to start with domain constraints, then narrow the technical work to what the client actually needed shipped.

 This is also where I started mentoring — guiding 2 junior developers through React best practices and Node.js architecture.
 Teaching others forced me to articulate what I knew and identify gaps in my own understanding.
 It made me a better engineer, not just a more senior one.